A (1+1) dimensional example of Quarkyonic matter: Introduction

 First, the bosonized form allows us direct access to the colorless objects such as quark number density or chiral density.
 A number of conclusions can be derived without explicitly treating the colored objects and confining interactions among them, which are not easy to deal with.
-This is not the case in usual fermionic expressions in which we have to built up color singlet quantities from single quark propagator.
-The trouble is that even if we investigate single quark propagator very precisely, it is not stable against residual confining interactions \cite{Callan:1975ps}.
-So such information is not always converted into the physical results until we construct colorless objects for which residual interactions are under control.
+This is not the case in usual fermionic expressions in which we have to built up color singlet quantities from quark propagators.
+The trouble is that even if we investigate a single quark propagator very precisely, its property can not be directly converted into physical quantities because residual confining interactions are so strong \cite{Callan:1975ps} --- the physical interpretation of results may be done only after we construct colorless objects for which residual interactions are under control.

-The second reason comes from utility of the charge-color separation, analogous to the spin-charge separation in condensed matter system \cite{Tsvelik,Affleck:1985wb}.
+The second reason comes from utility of the charge-color separation, analogous to the spin-charge separation in the condensed matter system \cite{Tsvelik,Affleck:1985wb}.
 In chiral limit, the quark number and colored sectors decouple as \cite{Affleck:1985wa,Frishman:1992mr}

 so that bosonized fields responsible for $U(1)$ quark number ($\varphi$) and color densities ($h$) can be treated separately.
 It means that the color sector remains the same at any quark density, since quark chemical potential couples only to quark number density, not to color density.
-Hence confined excitations at zero density persist up to arbitary high density.
+Hence confined excitations at zero density persist up to arbitrarily high density.

 The charge-color separation is also useful to get insights of the chiral symmetry near the Fermi surface.
 In chiral limit, the chiral condensate in the bosonized form has the following factorized structure,